 Focus on Process

-Steven Pressfield recommends you don’t focus on the goal and reaching it as quickly as possible.
+Steven Pressfield recommends you don’t focus on the goal and reach it as quickly as possible.
 That might lead you to set unrealistic goals and get discouraged along the way.

 The Obstacles Mindsets

-Instead of seeing obstacles like impediment towards your goals, learn to see them as opportunities to get closer to your goals.
+Instead of seeing obstacles as impediments towards your goals, learn to see them as opportunities to get closer to your goals.

 You will certainly face challenges, and each challenge you overcome is one step closer to your goals.